David-Lee-1990/doc2dial-crowd/README.md

 ## Get Started

 ### Prepare database
+Please import the COLLNAME.json files to your local db with commands such as, `mongoimport --db demodb --collection COLLNAME --drop --file COLLNAME.json`

 We are in process of acquiring appropriate licences for the data consist of sample documents and crowd-sourced annotations.
 We plan to release it next couple of weeks.
 We will be releasing code to push that data in to a MongoDB instance as well.